It's great that you're here!

 Genetics, an uncontrollable factor!

-Should I do a special diagnostic workup after a pregnancy loss?
+Should I do special diagnostics after a pregnancy loss?

 It is important to understand that a one-time pregnancy loss is usually a random event, which is often associated with an uncontrollable genetic peculiarity of the embryo.
-For this reason, no special pregnancy loss diagnostic is usually recommended after a pregnancy loss.
+For this reason, no special pregnancy loss diagnostics are usually recommende.
 If you have had a late pregnancy loss, i.e. later than the 12th week of pregnancy, we recommend individual advice from your gynaecologist.

 However, this in no way means that general risk factors should not be checked even after an early initial pregnancy loss.
 Quite the contrary, we strongly recommend that you pause for a moment and think: Is there perhaps something that has been overlooked so far and can be adjusted?